Inwood, Manhattan: Museums and cultural centers

-The area's largest cultural attraction is The Cloisters in Fort Tryon Park.
-This branch of the Metropolitan Museum of Art is devoted to Medieval art and culture, and is located in a medieval-style building, portions of which were purchased in Europe, brought to the United States, and reassembled.
-Its tower dominates the skyline of the area and the museum can be easily accessed via steep pathways leading up from Dyckman Street.

 The oldest building in Inwood is the Dyckman House, the oldest farmhouse in Manhattan, on Broadway at 204th Street.
 It is a New York City designated landmark and operates as a historic house museum.

 In 2024, the state allocated $10 million for the Dominican Center for the Arts and Culture.
-The cultural center and museum is planned to be located on 207th Street.
+The cultural center and museum is planned to be located at 375 West 207th Street.

+Another cultural center, People's Theatre: Centro Cultural Inmigrante, began construction in 2023 as part of a mixed-use residential development on 206th Street.
+It opened in 2026.